How to Open Old Microsoft Money Data Files in Newer Versions

 Once you locate your Microsoft Money data files, follow these steps to convert them:

-- Copy the Microsoft Money data files from your old computer to removable media like a CD, DVD or a USB thumb drive.
+- Copy the Microsoft Money data files from your old computer to removable media, like an external hard drive, a USB thumb drive, or a CD.

 - Open the new version of Microsoft Money.